 Research Apprenticeship Program (RAP) for High School Students

-RAP is a four-week residential program for current or rising high school juniors and seniors.
+RAP is a four-week residential summer program for current high school juniors and seniors.
 Its main objective is to stimulate interest in agriscience professions, including: biological engineering/ biotechnology/ business and economics/ child development/ fashion and apparel/ food product development/ horticulture/ landscape architecture/ nutrition/ teaching/ veterinary science, and many more.

 Through the program, students will: